 Corn Salad enjoys the same planting conditions as arugula, but it is far more cold hardy, so it can be harvested well into winter.
 A lot of North American growers are still unfamiliar with this crop, but it is a beautiful, tasty, succulent vegetable for use in salads.
 I’ve never heard from anyone who tried it and did not like it.
 It’s great for containers and small beds because corn salad plants do not get large.
 There are a couple of named varieties, but I think Europeans generally just grow Mache or Vit.

 Endive, like corn salad, remains unfamiliar to many North American gardeners despite its easy growing, wide range of flavours and leaf types, and overall deliciousness.
 Endive, and its cousin Radicchio, are most often described as being “bitter,” which does a terrible disservice to these amazing vegetables.
 Bitter is not a bad thing, but it is different than “sweet.”
 I enjoy savoury dishes, so I find endive and radicchio extremely useful.
-They are great for breaking up the routine of lettuce-based salads… Try my Simple Radicchio Salad recipe and tell me it’s not sublime.
-Anyway, to take advantage of these remarkable and diverse salad greens, the seeds have to be planted right away.
-I love radicchio, but for a fall endive crop, I recommend Italian Dandelion… Toss freshly picked in with some cooked (hot) bacon with a bit of the fat, and then add some sultana raisins for contrast.
-Serve warm and you will know the truth about endive!
+They are great for breaking up the routine of lettuce-based salad.
+Try our Simple Radicchio Salad recipe.

 Kale will, of course, grow well into winter from a mid-August planting.
 If you’re not bored with kale after a summer-long supply, please consider planting some for winter.
 It is the ultimate winter workhorse, and so easy to grow.